WhaleJ84/git-for-gits/README.md

 +It is commonplace for a repository's first commit to be *'Initial commit'*, but subsequent should have meaningful messages.
 :
 ```

+Each commit will note who made what changes when.
+While working in teams, this can be important for accounting purposes.

 [^1]: [This guide](https://www.markdownguide.org/basic-syntax) provides a handy link to learning the syntax.
 [^2]: I don't use Windows.
 Do not sue me if this is not all 100% correct.